zatchliu/rosette-identification/README.md

 VERTEX_RADIUS = 15              # Search radius for cells meeting at a vertex (pixels)
 MIN_CELLS_FOR_ROSETTE = 5       # Minimum cells required to form a rosette
 ```
+Or you can adjust in the terminal (as shown earlier in Step 3.5 of "Running the Rosette Detection")

 ### What Each Parameter Does